mikeyf06/personal-site/README.md

   </a>
 </p>
 <h1 align="center">
-  Michael Flores' Personal Website
+  My Personal Website
 </h1>

 <p>My name is Michael Flores, but I typically go by Mike.
 I'm a Web Developer based in Chicago, IL. </p>

-<p> I've been developing software for over 6 years, and have been a part of 3 separate companies.</p>
+<p> I've been developing software for over 10 years, and have been a part of 4 separate companies.</p>
-<p> For the most part, I've been developing in the .NET stack, but I'd say I'm fairly proficient in JavaScript as well.
-Not the best, but I get by :). </p>
+<p> For the most part, I've developed in the .NET stack, mostly focused on Web Application Development.
+I've also dabbled a little in Mobile Development, but nothing extensive. </p>

-<p> As of 2-5-2021, I'm available for work.
-I'm looking form a mid-senior level .NET web developer position.
-I've got familiarity in .NET Standard, Core, MVC, SQL, React, and much more.
-Please feel free to reach out if there's anything
-that you have available that may work out.</p>
+<p> As of the end of 2024, I'm not actively looking for new permanent employment.
+Feel free to contact me via contact form on the website and we can discuss any side projects via email after that.</p>

-<p>Thanks for reading this if you have, have a good one!
-Also, this site is a work in progress, and I suck at design ;)</p>
+<p>Thanks for reading this if you have, have a good one!</p>

 <p>-Mike</p>